Concept testing, the survey for optimal decision-making

 Concept testing can be beneficial in a number of ways.

-They allow us to develop new products or services by providing information on consumer needs and expectations, or toimprove existing products by identifying the features and functionality that are most valued.
+They enable the development of new products or services by providing insights into consumer needs and expectations, or the improvement of existing products by identifying the most valued features and functionalities.

-These studies also help determine the most effective pricing strategy for brands' products and services by providing them with information about consumers' perceived value and purchase intent.
+These studies also help to determine the most effective pricing strategy for brands' products and services by providing them with information on perceived value and consumer purchase intent.

-With concept testing, brands have the keys to creating effective advertising campaigns with compelling slogans, images and messages for their targets.
+Through concept testing, brands gain the insights needed to create effective advertising campaigns with compelling slogans, images, and messages for their target audiences.

-Finally, they are a valuable tool for identifying market opportunities by providing information about consumers' unmet needs and expectations.
+Finally, they represent a valuable tool for identifying market opportunities by providing insights into unmet consumer needs and expectations.

-An Episto case study: Choosing a new product for the deli department
+An Episto case study: Choosing the new product for the deli section

 A meat product brand needed to test 2 different novelty concepts.
 Episto conducted a concept test on 500 respondents in 3 days: the different concepts were shown to two populations of 250 respondents in order to identify the most promising version on the market from the point of view of its future consumers.
 The result: a new product in the deli aisle of your supermarkets!
 Thanks to Episto, this brand was able to identify the most promising concept, but also who was the core target of this concept and how they would cook the product.